Office of Primary Care (OPC) and Area Health Education Centers Program (AHEC)

 Vermont Area Health Education Centers

-VT AHEC is funded through grants and gifts including federal HRSA, VT Department of Health, University of Vermont, Vermont’s 14 hospitals, and private foundations.
+VT AHEC is funded through grants and gifts including federal HRSA, VT Department of Health, University of Vermont, and Vermont’s 14 hospitals.

-In 2020-2021, VT AHEC provided continuing education to 2,792 participants, generated more than 800 high school and undergraduate student connections, and involved all medical students at the UVM LCOM, including 292 enrolled in the AHEC Scholars Program.
+Between July 2023 to June 2024 (FY24), VT AHEC provided continuing education to 1,984 participants, generated more than 5,595 middle school, high school and undergraduate student connections, and involved all medical students at the UVM LCOM, including 325 enrolled in the AHEC Scholars Program.
 VT AHEC will meet HRSA’s requirement to graduate a minimum of 30 AHEC Scholars annually.
-VT AHEC supported 832 health professions student clinical rotations.
-VT AHEC worked with 167 primary care practice sites in the state, almost half of which precepted UVM LCOM students.
-AHEC processed 167 applications to the VT Educational Loan Repayment Program for Healthcare Professionals and disbursed $1,603,911 in federal, state, employer, and private funds.
-Additionally, VT AHEC’s physician recruitment service directly facilitated 13 new physician placements in VT: 10 primary care and 3 specialty care physicians (6 placed in rural counties, 3 of which were placed at FQHCs).
+VT AHEC supported 70 primary care Family Medicine medical student clinical rotations.
+VT AHEC worked with 165 primary care practice sites in the state, many of which precepted UVM LCOM students.
+AHEC processed 394 applications to the VT Educational Loan Repayment Program for Healthcare Professionals and disbursed $4,169,145 in federal, state, employer, and private funds.
+Additionally, VT AHEC’s physician recruitment service directly facilitated 8 new physician placements in VT: 2 primary care and 6 specialty care physicians (8 placed in rural counties).

 VT AHEC is an essential health workforce development infrastructure in the state working to “Connect students to careers, professionals to communities, and communities to better health.”